secretstartups/handbook/customer-success/public-sector/solutions-architects/index.html.md

 # Public Sector Solutions Architect Handbook
 {:.no_toc}

-Solutions Architects (SA) in the Public Sector provide subject matter expertise and industry experience throughout the sales process to Public Sector customers within the United States.
+Solutions Architects (SA) who work with the P[ublic Sector](https://about.gitlab.com/handbook/sales/public-sector/) provide subject matter expertise and industry experience throughout the sales process to Public Sector customers within the United States.

-Because specific requirements and common engagement practices differ from Enterprise or Commercial customers, the guidance below exists to assist Solutions Architects who work with customers in the Public sector specifically.
+Because specific requirements and common engagement practices differ from Enterprise or Commercial customers, the guidance below exists to assist Solutions Architects who work with customers in the Public Sector specifically.

 ## On this page
 {:.no_toc .hidden-md .hidden-lg}